samirdev3/side-sticky-ads-wp/README.md

 ## Side Sticky ADs for WordPress
 With the help of this plugin you can place sticky Ads on both side of the website (box layout).
+You can change the conatiner size under options.php (the default container size is set to 1200px)
 Note: Works only for the desktop.